I Thought My Skin Cancer Risk Was Low — Until I Had My Moles Mapped

 Mole mapping is a kind of skin health MOT that involves taking full body photographs using a camera to collate data on your moles, helping you and your dermatologist keep track of them and any changes to their appearance.

-Depending on where you go, mole mapping services will utilise different technologies and software.
-To test out one of the most advanced mole mapping machines available in the UK, I headed to London’s Montrose Clinic to put my moles under the scrutiny of its Canfield AI machine.
+Depending on where you go, mole mapping services will utilize different technologies and software.
+To test out one of the most advanced mole mapping machines available in the UK, I headed to London's Montrose Clinic to put my moles under the scrutiny of its Canfield AI machine, but mole mapping is available in various clinics across the US.

 What happens when you get your moles mapped?